The electromagnetic field equations for moving media

 and the trivector part (without sources)

-The field equation without sources (\ref{A2}) remained unchanged relative to the corresponding equation for vacuum, because the same holds for the trivector part of (\ref{F4}).
-We call equation (\ref{F7}), i.e. equations ( \ref{A1}) and (\ref{A2}), the field equations in the Amp\`{e}rian form, in analogy with Maxwell's equations when they are written in terms of the 3-vectors $\mathbf{E}$, $\mathbf{B}$, $\mathbf{P}$ and $\mathbf{M}$; for the latter ones and the name see, e.g. equations (4.5) in [12].
-Observe that in equations (\ref{F7}), i.e., (\ref{A1}), there are two different velocities $ u $ and $v$.
+The field equation without sources (\ref{A2}) remains unchanged relative to the corresponding equation for vacuum, because the same assertion holds for the trivector part of (\ref{F4}).
+We call (\ref{F7}), i.e., (\ref{A1}) and ( \ref{A2}), the field equations in the Amp\`{e}rian form, in analogy with Maxwell's equations when they are written in terms of the 3D vectors $ \mathbf{E}$, $\mathbf{B}$, $\mathbf{P}$ and $\mathbf{M}$; for the latter ones and the name see, e.g., Eqs.
+(4.5) in [15].
+Observe that in (\ref{F7}), i.e., (\ref{A1}), there are two different velocities $u$ and $v$.
 The equation (\ref{F7}) is a fundamental result, which is not previously reported in the physics literature, as I am aware.

-If the geometric product is used then there is \emph{only one equation} \emph{for the electromagnetism in moving media, the equation} (\ref{F4}), i.e., in the Amp\`{e}rian form equation (\ref{F7}).
-They are written with abstract 4D geometric quantities and \emph{they comprise and generalize all usual Maxwell's equations (with 3-vectors) for moving media.}
+If the geometric product is used then there is \emph{only one equation} \emph{for electromagnetism in moving media, Eq.} (\ref{F4}), i.e., in the Amp \`{e}rian form Eq. (\ref{F7}).
+They are written with abstract 4D geometric quantities and \emph{they comprise and generalize all usual Maxwell's equations (with 3D vectors) for moving media.}

-The equation (\ref{A1}) can be written in another form, i.e. in the `source representation' as with $F$ and $\mathcal{M}$, equation (\ref{Fj}),

-according to which the sources of $E$ and $B$ fields are $j^{(C)}$ and $P$ and $M$.
-In that form it is clear that \emph{it is not possible to separate the field equation with sources for the} $E$ \emph{field from that one for the }$B$ \emph{field.} Thus, \emph{the usual Amp\`{e}r-Maxwell law and Gauss's law are inseparably connected in one law} - \emph{equation }(\ref{A1} ), i.e. \emph{equation }(\ref{Ej}).
-Similarly, \emph{in equation }(\ref{A2} ), \emph{Faraday's law and the law that expresses the absence of magnetic charge are also inseparably connected in one law.} This is an essential difference relative to Maxwell's equations with the 3-vectors $\mathbf{E}$, $ \mathbf{B}$, $\mathbf{P}$ and $\mathbf{M}$.
-Of course, the same statement holds for the original equation (\ref{R1}), i.e., for the vacuum as well.

-\emph{In the 4D spacetime}, in contrast to the usual formulation of electromagnetism with the 3-vectors $\mathbf{E}$, $\mathbf{B}$, $\mathbf{j}$ , ... , there are no two laws, the Amp\`{e}r-Maxwell law and Gauss's law, but \emph{only one law}, that is expressed by equation (\ref{A1}), i.e. equation (\ref{Ej}), and the same for other two laws and equation (\ref{A2}).